loighic/loighic.github.io/_pages/macro/README.md

-## A Concise Principles of Macroeconmics
+## A Concise and Online Principles of Macroeconmics

 This folder contains the source files for [A Concise and Online Principles of Macroeconomics](https://loighic.net/macro/).